Computable dyadic subbases and $\mathbf{T}^\omega$-representations of compact sets: Introduction

-A pair of matching representations essentially means that we can consider compact subsets as underspecified points.
+A pair of matching representations means that we can obtain names for points inside the compact set by replacing $\bot$ with $0$ or $1$.
+This essentially means that we can consider compact subsets as underspecified points.
 This seems like a counterpart to the identification of points in admissible spaces as being equivalent to compact singletons \cite{schroder5,pauly-synthetic}.
-Ideally, we want even more: We would like the names of the compact subsets to be as little underspecified as possible, i.e.~containing as few occurrences of $\bot$ as possible.
-This in turn will be linked to having little redundancy in how many different $\delta$-names for the same point are obtainable from a $\psi$-name of a compact set containing the point.
-We will provide constructions of such matching representations based on the concept of a proper dyadic subbase.

-Our constructions were inspired by, and yield a uniform version of, a construction employed to prove \cite[Proposition 1.9]{paulyleroux}.
+We consider more: we can obtain names for compact subsets by replacing some copies of $\bot$ with $0$ or $1$.